 Proper equipment

-As a general rule, only go up the mountain with good equipment and suitable footwear that is adapted to the respective hiking tour.
-Good hiking boots relieve the foot and ensure surefootedness.
-Hiking poles make going downhill easier.
-The weather can also change quickly in the mountains, so pack rain protection and warm clothing.
-Remember that the sun is very strong in summer, so you will need sunscreen, headgear and sunglasses.
+As a general rule: only go up the mountain with good equipment and suitable footwear that is tailored to the respective hiking tour.
+High-quality hiking boots take the strain off your feet and ensure sure-footedness.
+Hiking poles make walking downhill particularly easy.
+As the weather can change quickly in the mountains, you should always have rain protection and warm clothing with you.
+In summer, the sun is very strong in the mountains, so sun cream, headgear and sunglasses are essential.

 At this point I would like to recommend this Sun and wind cream specially developed for the mountain.